drawwithcode/MOODboard/README.md

 #### For...of

-[For...of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) was used to improve the readability and to iterate `Map` objects.
+[For...of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) was used to improve the readability and to iterate `Map` and other iterables objects.

 ```js
 for (const feeling of feelings) {